-$$y = ax + b$$ Equation 1
+y = ax + b

+Equation 1
-$y = Processor case temperature, T{CASE} (^{\circ}C)$

-x = Processor power consumption (W)

-a = Case-to-ambient thermal resistance, Ψ{CA} (°C/W)

-$b = Processor local ambient temperature, <math>T{LA}$ (°C)
+- $y = Processor case temperature, T{CASE} (^{\circ}C)$ - x = Processor power consumption (W) - a = Case-to-ambient thermal resistance, Ψ{CA} (°C/W) - $b = Processor local ambient temperature, T{LA} (^{\circ}C)$

-Figure 2-3.
-Thermal Profile Diagram

 The higher end point of the Thermal Profile represents the processor's TDP and the associated maximum case temperature ($T{CASE}MAX$).
-The lower end point of the Thermal Profile represents the power value (Pcontrol_base) and the associated case temperature ($T{CASE}MAX@Pcontrol_base$) for the lowest possible theoretical value of $T{CONTROL}$ (see Section 2.2.3).
+The lower end point of the Thermal Profile represents the power value (Pcontrol_base) and the associated case temperature ($T{CASE}MAX$ @Pcontrol_base) for the lowest possible theoretical value of $T{CONTROL}$ (see Section 2.2.3).
 This point is also associated with the $T{CONTROL}$ value defined in Section 2.2.2.
-The slope of the Thermal Profile line represents the case-to-ambient resistance of the thermal solution with the y-intercept being the local processor ambient temperature.
-The slope of the Thermal Profile is constant between $P{CONTROL\ BASE}$ and TDP, which indicate that all frequencies of a processor defined by the Thermal Profile will require the same heatsink case-to-ambient resistance.
+The slope of the Thermal Profile line represents the case-to-ambient resistance of the thermal Profile is constant between P{CONTROL} base and TDP, which indicate that all frequencies of a processor defined by the Thermal Profile, will require the same heatsink case-to-ambient resistance.

-To satisfy the Thermal Profile specification, a thermal solution must be at or below the Thermal Profile line for the given processor when its diode temperature is greater than T{CONTROL} (refer to Section 2.2.2).
+In order to satisfy the Thermal Profile specification, a thermal solution must be at or below the Thermal Profile line for the given processor when its diode temperature is greater than $T{CONTROL}$ (refer to Section 2.2.2).
 The Thermal Profile allows the customers to make a trade-off between the thermal solution case-to-ambient resistance and the processor local ambient temperature that best suits their platform implementation (refer to Section 2.3.3).
 There can be multiple combinations of thermal solution case-to-ambient resistance and processor local ambient temperature that can meet a given Thermal Profile.
 If the case-to-ambient resistance and the local ambient temperature are known for a specific thermal solution, the Thermal Profile of that solution can easily be plotted against the Thermal Profile specification.
 As explained above, the case-to-ambient resistance represents the slope of the line and the processor local ambient temperature represents the y-axis intercept.
-Hence the T{CASE} values of a specific solution can be calculated at the TDP and Pcontrol_base power levels.
+Hence, the T{CASE} values of a specific solution can be calculated at the TDP and Pcontrol_base power levels.
 Once these points are determined, they can be joined by a line, which represents the Thermal Profile of the specific solution.
-If that line stays at or below the Thermal Profile specification, then that particular solution is deemed as a compliant solution.
+If that line stays at or below the Thermal Profile specification is deemed as a compliant solution.